My Pecha Kucha Experience...

 I happened to still be organizing the last few boxes from my move which contained loads of photo albums from throughout my life.
 For my presentations I had to come up with 20 images, which is a lot!
 Similar to filling a book.

-Thankful that I had not yet moved them into my storage locker.
+Thankful that I had not yet moved them into my storage locker, so

-I began wading through albums and boxes exploring my photographs and tripping down memory lane.
+I began wading through albums and boxes exploring my photographs and began tripping down memory lane.

 I ended up putting together some very in-depth images that encapsulated whole sections of my life.
 Images were one thing, but then I had to come up with dialogue for my presentation.
 Usually that is no problem for me, but this exercise takes any control I thought I might of had, and throws it out the window.
 20 seconds only (timed) for each image, and you must move on to the next, was what really drove me crazy preparing.